StrangeRanger/bash-style-guide/README.md

 done
 ```

-Of course, in this example it may be better expressed as:
+Of course, in this example, it may be better expressed as:

 ``` bash
 npm install -g "${modules[@]}"